mdg-graphics/mili-python/doc/source/mdg_defines.rst

 periodically changed throughout the history of the MDG codes and they may change again at any time.
 We will do our best to keep these values up to date.

+**NOTE**: These enumerations do not contain all variables that can be output by MDG's codes, just the most common.
+If there are state variables that that you would like to see added to these enumerations, please reach out.

 Entity Types
 ===============